-Action # 47 - Parent Engagement Investments - This action is effective as can be seen in the student outcomes of English learners and low-income students, and English learners and low-income students who are also identified as a student with a disability.
+Action # 47 - Parent Engagement Investments - This action is effective.
 This school year, Parent University has served 14,298 families.
 In partnership with district leaders and families' input Parent University has created 10 new family learning curriculums on relevant topics to support student achievement.
 The Parent University team trained these topics to develop and support 106 home-school liaisons to implement the monthly family engagement hours at the school sites.
 A total of 84 school sites have successfully implemented family engagement hours and 3,150 families have participated.
 Also, Parent University piloted new family leadership academies of a five-week hybrid series to train and develop family leaders to be decision-makers and the strongest advocate for their students.
 528 family leaders have participated in leadership academies.
 111 family leaders participated in eight focus groups to provide feedback to improve the superintendent dashboard and select new science textbooks.
 After attending the family leadership academy, 114 family leaders identified and developed projects to support student outcomes, such as beautifying three school communities and showcasing appreciation to teachers and staff.
 Through the Family Resource Center at Parent University, 6,188 families received district and community resources to support student outcomes, 1,656 families received fingerprinting services, and childcare has been provided to 244 low-income young leaders.
 Parent University also invested in a hybrid system at the Family Resource Center to allow families the best experience of attending virtually and in person.
 This allows families access and engagement opportunities to receive the best form of an inclusive opportunity of engagement.
 On the District's Climate and Culture Survey, parents maintained the same percentage status of feeling connected with schools at 80%.
 Fresno Unified believes that increased parent engagement will support students academically.
-The identified student groups are showing progress in iReady increasing from year one: EL: 16.8%, FY: 16.7%, LI: 21.0% to year two: EL: 29.2%, FY: 24.2%, LI: 32.5 in ELA and year one: EL: 19.4%, FY: 17.0%, LI: 19.6% to year two: EL: 31.6%, FY: 26.4%, LI: 31.7% in math.
+The identified student groups are showing progress in iReady increasing from year one: EL: 16.8% and LI: 21.0% to year two: EL: 28.1% and LI: 31.6 in ELA and year one: EL: 19.4%, FY and LI: 19.6% to year two: EL: 29.6% and LI: 30.4% in math.
 The EAP for 11th grade in ELA shows an increase from 44.9% to 54.9% and in math an increase from 15.5% to 27.7%.